 40. Red Lobster: “Seafood differently.”

-Even restaurants can use word play.
+Even restaurants can use a play on words.
 Red Lobster is known for its seafood, but utilizing it in dishes other than just plain seafood.
 Therefore, it challenges its customers to “see food” in a different way while stating that its main product is seafood.
+Red Lobster has had many different advertising slogans, and this one ended up being the one that stuck.

 41. Trix Cereal: “Silly rabbit, Trix are for kids.”

-Some of the best product slogans for food and toy companies relate directly to their intended audience.
+Some of the best product advertising slogans for food and toy companies relate directly to their intended audience.
 For Trix Cereal, the fruit-flavored and fruit-shaped cereal, its intended audience is kids, so it states it directly in its slogan, as well as its commercials as the rabbit mascot is always foiled in his attempts at getting a bowl.
+From the Trix Rabbit to the iconic slogan, this is an example of famous advertising.
+This company has super recognizable logo design.

 42. Wheaties Cereal: “The breakfast of champions.”